-The 2017/2018 Melliodora tours take place on Sept 3, Oct 1, Nov 5, Dec 3, Jan 7, Feb 4, Mar 4, Apr 1 and May 7.
+The 2017/2018 Melliodora tours take place on Dec 3, Jan 14, Feb 4, Mar 18, Apr 1 and May 6.
 The tour begins at 10 am.
 In the morning we will show you around the house.
 We will break for lunch between 12.30 and 2pm.
 In the afternoon the tour will take you to the garden farm, and the day concludes at 4.30pm.
 The tour includes morning and afternoon teas, but you will need to provide your own lunch.

 Don’t miss out on the opportunity to experience first hand how permaculture design can help restore and improve land, and provide for residents’ needs and enjoyment.

 The tour fee includes the Melliodora eBook, which has documented the development of the site for the first 20 years.

 - Go to the Events page for booking and direction.